kubermatic/kubermatic/docs/code-style.md

 ### Imports

 We use [gimps](https://github.com/xrstf/gimps) to sort imports and have codified the rules in `.gimps.yaml`.
-In general the orer is
+In general the order is

 - Go stdlib
 - external packages which do not apply to other rules (Like `github.com/golang/glog`, etc.)